BerndWessels/react-webpack/README.md

 * MySQL
 * Webpack
 * Heavily commented webpack configuration with reasonable defaults.
-* ES6, and ES7 support with babel.js.
+* Latest JSX, ES6, and ES7 support with babel 6.
 * Source maps included in all builds.
 * Development server with live reload.
 * Production builds with cache busting and asset minification.